rlucas7/devdataboard/README.md

 # Dev Data Dashboard README

-This is the README for the extension "Dev Data Dashboard".
+This is the README for the VSCode extension "Dev Data Dashboard".

 The intent of this extension is to allow monitoring and visualizing important software metrics using AI tools with `Continue.dev`.